arex388/Arex388.Kraken/README.md

 ﻿# Arex388.Kraken

 A C# client for the Kraken.io API.

 To use, create a new instance of `KrakenClient` and pass in an instance of `HttpClient` and your API access and secret keys.
 Optionally pass in `true` to debug the responses which will add the raw JSON response to the response object.
-The original API documentation can be found [here][0].
-For more information, please visit [arex388.com][1].
+The original API documentation can be found [here](https://kraken.io/docs/getting-started).
+For more information, please visit [arex388.com](https://arex388.com).

-Available as a NuGet package [here][2].
+Available as a NuGet package [here](https://www.nuget.org/packages/Arex388.Kraken).

 ---

+## IMPORTANT

+#### v2.0.3

+Version 2.0.3 targets .NET Standard 2.0 now.
+I've decided to do this because in my daily work project, where this implementation was originally extracted from, I was having issues with loading the correct DLLs once deployed and I was getting all kinds of exceptions thrown.
+This was because the project targets .NET Framework 4.8, but the package was targeting .NET Standard 1.3.

+Upgrading to .NET Standard 2.0 resolved the issues I was having with that project, and to be frank there's really no reason to stay on anything below .NET Standard 2.0.
+To quote Immo Landwerth from his [.NET Standard 2.1 announcement post](https://devblogs.microsoft.com/dotnet/announcing-net-standard-2-1/):

+> *Library authors who need to support .NET Framework customers should stay on .NET Standard 2.0.*

-#### IMPORTANT
+#### v2.0.0

 Version 2.0.0 is a breaking change!
 Mostly just renamed methods and "enum" classes.
 Look at the change log for more details.